phusion/holy-build-box/README.md

 The Holy Build Box environment is built on CentOS 5.
 This allows it to produce binaries that work on pretty much any x86 and x86-64 Linux distribution released since 2007.

 The environment is bare-bones with almost nothing installed.
-Besides the basics, only a compiler toolchain is provided:
+Besides the basics, only a compiler toolchain is provided.
+The toolchain is more recent than the one provided by CentOS 5.

  * GCC 4.8.2 (C and C++ support)
  * GNU make
+ * autoconf 2.69
+ * automake 1.15
+ * libtool 2.4.6
  * pkg-config 0.28
  * ccache 3.2.3
  * CMake 3.3.2